 Quickstart: Deploy the MedTech service using an Azure Resource Manager template

-In this quickstart, you'll learn how to:
+In this quickstart, learn how to:

 - Open an ARM template in the Azure portal.

 - Configure the ARM template for your deployment.

 - Deploy the ARM template.

 To learn more about ARM templates, see What are ARM templates?

 To begin your deployment and complete the quickstart, you must have the following prerequisites: